-In accordance with Article 44.6 of RD 1065/2007 the relevant Paying Agent should provide the Issuer with the statement on the business day immediately prior to each interest payment date.
+In accordance with paragraphs 5 and 6 of Article 44 of RD 1065/2007 the relevant Paying Agent should provide the Issuer with the statement on the business day immediately prior to each interest payment date.
 The statement must reflect the situation at the close of business of that same day.
-In the event that on such date, the entity(ies) obliged to provide the declaration fail to do so, the Issuer or the Paying Agent on its behalf will make a withholding at the general rate of 19 per cent.
+In the event that on such date, the entity obliged to provide the declaration fails to do so, the Issuer or the Paying Agent on its behalf will make a withholding at the general rate of 19 per cent.